1916 Cumberland vs. Georgia Tech football game: Statistics

+Summary

 Records

-Prior to the match, the record for a highest score in a football match was a 159–0 score by Newberry against BMI made in 1913, while the highest score in a college game was 144–0 by Florida against Southern also in 1913.
-In the preceding 45 years of college football, only 36 games had exceeded 100 points, and only seven those were against teams also from a college.
+The previous records for highest score in a football game had been set in 1913: 159–0, won by Newberry against BMI, and 144–0, won by the Florida Gators against Florida Southern.
+In the preceding 45 years of college football, only 36 games had exceeded 100 points, and only seven of those were against teams also from a college.

 Since World War II, only a handful of schools have topped 100 points in a college football game.
 The modern-era record for most points scored against a college opponent is 106 by Fort Valley State of Georgia against Knoxville College in 1969.
 In the previous year Houston defeated Tulsa 100–6 to set the NCAA record in major college football.
 In 1949 the University of Wyoming defeated University of Northern Colorado 103–0.
 The Division III football scoring record was set in 1968 when North Park University defeated North Central College 104–32, using ten passing touchdowns along the way.

+Georgia Tech's defeat of Cumberland College was so lopsided that their halftime score of 126–0 still holds significance.
+Had the game ended at halftime as a game today, it would still have ranked as the highest-scoring collegiate football game since West Liberty State defeated Cedarville 137–0 on November 19, 1932.
+In modern times, the last instance of a team almost scoring Georgia Tech's halftime total in a full game occurred on October 22, 1949, when Connecticut defeated Newport NTS 125–0.

 Legacy

 The game ball had the score written on it as a memento.
 It was donated to the Helms Athletic Foundation sports museum by Bill Schroeder, an avid sports collector.
-When the museum moved locations in the 1980s, the ball was boxed and remained in storage.

-In 2014, Ryan Schneider, a Georgia Tech alumnus, purchased the ball in a charity auction for $40,388 ($33,657 without buyer's premium), with the intention of donating it back to Georgia Tech.
+When the museum moved in the 1980s, the ball was boxed and remained in storage.
+In 2014, Ryan Schneider, a Georgia Tech alumnus, purchased the ball in a charity auction for $40,388 ($33,657 without buyer's premium) with the intention of donating it back to Georgia Tech.

-In October 1956, a 40th reunion was held for players from both teams, of whom 28 were able to attend.
+In October 1956, a 40th reunion was held for players from both teams, of whom 28 attended.
 While reminiscing, one of the Cumberland players pointed out one play that saved Cumberland from an even worse defeat; had Cumberland punted as normal instead of running a sneak, the score would probably have been 229–0.

 While Cumberland's football team would eventually be restarted full-time (and change its nickname to the Phoenix in 2016), the two schools have not met in any sports since: Cumberland would eventually de-emphasize athletics, and currently competes in the NAIA, while Georgia Tech would go on to be a founding member of the Southeastern Conference before departing the SEC in 1964, and is currently a member of the Atlantic Coast Conference.

 In any case, current NCAA rules only allow Division III schools to compete against NAIA schools.